dedan/synergies_code/README.md

 The data computed in this first steps can then be used in the analysis files

+* **compute_synergies** to compute the synergies and do residual tests on the data from natural movement
+* --> this will result in all_data_monkname files to be used in nonevoked_analysis

 Explanation of folder content and how to use the files:
 -------------------------------------------------------